Poland national American football team

+The team was controlled by the Polish American Football Association.
+In 2020, the American Football Association in Poland became the national governing body, associated member of IFAF.

 History

-The first international American football game played by Poland was played 2 February 2013 in the Atlas Arena in Łódź, when the Polish national team met the Swedish national team in an Arena football game.
+The first international American football game played by Poland was played on February 2, 2013 in the Atlas Arena in Łódź, when the Poland national team met the Sweden national team in an Arena football game.
 Polish teams had previously played unofficial matches, beginning in 2005.